 You need the Cusco Tourist Ticket to visit Chinchero, read more information below.

 3. Maras: Salt Mines in the Hills

-Maybe the Salinas de Maras isn’t the most historic of Inca sites in the Sacred Valley, but it makes for spectacular views across the canyon.
-I stood in the middle of the white pools surrounded by all different shades of brown with the sun burning down on me fiercly.
+Maybe the Salinas de Maras isn’t the most historic of Inca ruins in the Sacred Valley, but it makes for spectacular views across the canyon.
+I stood in the middle of the white pools surrounded by all different shades of brown with the sun burning down on me fiercely.
 The patterns of salt pans flooding down the hill fascinated me and I didn’t want to leave!

 The salt pans of Maras are not included in the Cusco Tourist Ticket.
 You need to pay 10 Soles at the entrance.

-Moray on the other hand, is definately one of the most interesting and intreguing Inca sites in Peru!
+Moray on the other hand, is definitely one of the most interesting and intriguing Inca ruins in Peru!
 Imagine a giant circle in the ground, with terraces going down into the circle.
 Each circle goes down deeper and deeper, forming a giant terraced cone sunken in the earth.

 Stories about the origin of the Inca Ruins of Moray

 There are many stories about the origin and purpose of the Moray ruins.
 I list my two favorites:

 During ancient Inca civilisation, the Incas used the Moray site to cultivate and grow new cropses.
 Each level had its own micro-climate which enabled the Incas to farm crops that could not be farmed on their lands in the hills.